 My throats hurts, and I sniff to prevent some mucus from running down my nose.

-“I don’t know exactly what you mean,” Alazne insists softly, “but you are a terrible liar.
+“I don’t know exactly what you mean,” Alazne says, “but you are a terrible liar.
 If you believe that you are wearing a mask, I’m seeing through it.
-I might not know exactly what that mask is made out of, but I hope that the person hiding behind it spends with me the rest of his life.”
+I may not know exactly of what that mask is made out, but I hope that the person hiding behind it spends with me the rest of his life.”

 I don’t know what to say in response.
 I wish I was the person she sees, but I’m not even sure who that is.